aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

 This library is a route matching library.
-In other words, it lets you define your routes, and returns the matched route given the request host and path.
+In other words, it lets you define your routes, and attempts to match an input request with ones of those routes.

 <h2 id="why-this-library">Why This Library?</h2>